JPhenglavong/CS157A-20/ProjectDesign/ProjectDesignTeam20_Revision2.md

 3. Artist: Content creators for our music platform.
 4. Album: A collection of songs from artists.
 5. Playlist: User selected collection of music.
-6. Register: user will have to register for an account so that they can perform creating a playlist

 Attributes:
-1. User: Username, password, ID.
+1. User: Username, password, ID, Lastname, firstname, email, profilePic, signUpDate.
-2. Song: ID, Title and Duration.
+2. Song: ID, Title and Duration, artist, album, genre, plays,path, albumOrder.
 3. Artist: Name, Country, and ID.
-4. Album: ID, Name and Year.
+4. Album: ID, Name and artist, artworkpath.
 5. Playlist: ID, and Name.
-6. Register: ID, first name, password, email, Lastname, username

 Relationships:
 1. Plays: The user with a user account can play music in the playlist